Demandbase

 One-to-one Account-Based Marketing

-A dedicated, senior-level marketer works in full partnership with the account team to create a highly customized marketing programs for “markets of one.”
+A dedicated, senior‑level marketer partners with the account team to create highly customised marketing programmes for “markets of one.”
+Use this approach for your most strategic, high‑value accounts.

 One-to-few Account-Based Marketing